Xuechunzi Bai

 arXiv, Under review [pdf]

-Costly exploration produces stereotypes with dimensions of warmth and competence.
+Costly exploration produces stereotypes with dimensions of warmth and competence

 Xuechunzi Bai, Tom Griffiths, Susan Fiske